 exclusion from membership in this congregation.
 Disciplinary actions b. and c. shall be delivered to the member in writing.

-C15.04.
+*C15.04.
 The member against whom disciplinary action has been taken by the Congregation Council shall have the right to appeal the decision to the Synod Council.
 Such right may not be abridged and the decision of the Synod Council shall be final.

-C15.05.
+*C15.05.
 Disciplinary actions may be reconsidered and revoked by the Congregation Council upon receipt of a) evidence that injustice has been done or b) evidence of repentance and amendment.

-C15.06.
+*C15.06.
 When there is disagreement among factions within this congregation on a substantive issue that cannot be resolved by the parties, members of this congregation shall have access to the synodical bishop for consultation after informing the chair of the Congregation Council of their intent.
 If the consultation fails to resolve the issue(s), the Consultation Committee of the synod shall consider the matter.
 If the Consultation Committee of the synod shall fail to resolve the issue(s), the matter shall be referred to the Synod Council, whose decision shall be final.
 For disciplinary actions in this congregation, “due process” shall be observed as specified in (20.41.03) 20.41.04. in the Constitution, Bylaws, and Continuing Resolutions of the Evangelical Lutheran Church in America.

-C15.07.
+*C15.07.
 No member of a congregation shall be subject to discipline for offenses that the Congregation Council has previously heard and decided, unless so ordered by the Synod Council after an appeal.

+*C15.10.
+Adjudication

+*C15.11.
+When there is disagreement among factions within this congregation on a substantive issue that cannot be resolved by the parties, members of this congregation shall have access to the synodical bishop for consultation after informing the chair of the Congregation Council of their intent.
+If the consultation fails to resolve the issue(s), the Consultation Committee of the synod shall consider the matter.
+If the Consultation Committee of the synod shall fail to resolve the issue(s), the matter shall be referred to the Synod Council, whose decision shall be final.

 Chapter 16.
 BYLAWS

-C16.01.
+*C16.01.
 This congregation may adopt bylaws.
 No bylaw may conflict with this constitution.

-C16.02.
+*C16.02.
 Bylaws maybe adopted or amended at any legally called meeting of this congregation with a quorum present by a majority vote of those voting members present and voting.

-C16.03.
+*C16.03.
 Changes to the bylaws maybe proposed by any voting member provided, however, that such additions or amendments be submitted in writing to the Congregation Council at least 60 days before a regular or special Congregation Meeting called for that purpose and that the Congregation Council notify the congregation’s members by mail of the proposal with the council’s recommendations at least 30 days in advance of the Congregation Meeting.

-C16.04.
-Approved changes to the bylaws shall be sent to the synod.
+*C16.04.
+Approved changes to the bylaws shall be sent by the secretary of this congregation to the synod.

 C 16.05 In order to preserve the historic nature of the cemetery on the grounds of St. Michael Lutheran Church, no further burials will be allowed on church property.